 Text LinkText Link

 THE PERTAME SCHOOL

 The Pertame School is a community-led language revival program empowering Pertame Elders to pass their severely endangered language and cultural knowledge onto the next generations.
-We grow the next generation of new fluent speakers and community leaders to ensure the ongoing continuum of our Ancestors' way of life and worldviews.
-We use innovative methods of language revival developed by First Nations communities in the United States.
-We teach Pertame in Pertame, using our original methods of intergenerational knowledge transmission: breath-to-breath language immersion from Elders to youth.
-Pertame School is creating a thriving, connected Pertame community, with increased mental, spiritual and physical wellbeing through language and cultural renewal.
-We do this through our on-Country learning trips, a Master-Apprentice Program, school holiday programs and our Language Nest Immersion Playgroup.
+They do this through a Master-Apprentice Program (using innovative methods of language revival developed by First Nations communities in the United States), on-Country learning trips, school holiday programs and their Language Nest Immersion Playgroup.
+The Pertame School is creating a thriving, connected Pertame community, with increased mental, spiritual and physical wellbeing through language and cultural renewal.

+Text LinkText Link